 Enacted in 2010, the Act requires large retailers and manufacturers doing business in California to disclose on their websites their efforts to stop human trafficking and slavery within their supply chains.
 The law applies to companies with annual worldwide gross receipts totaling more than $100 million and that identify themselves on a California tax return as a retail seller or manufacturer.

 The Resource Guide explains the Act’s requirements, what should be included in website disclosures, and how the information should be formatted.
-Examples statements are provided for each of the five mandatory disclosure categories:
+Example statements are provided for each of the five mandatory disclosure categories

 - internal accountability